-It is sometimes desirable to employ NBOs (or a related set of localized orbitals) in procedures that would otherwise employ canonical MOs (CMOs).
-For example, one may wish to calculate a post-SCF wavefunction in terms of NBOs rather than CMOs, or use graphical utilities to plot NBOs instead of CMOs (e.g., using GaussView with a Gaussian checkpoint file).
-In these cases, it is convenient to substitute NBOs in the ESS direct-access file (and indirectly, the checkpoint file) where CMOs are usually kept.
-This operation is called "checkpointing" the NBO set.
-In effect, checkpointing results in overwriting the CMOs with NBOs (or other localized set), allowing the checkpointed set to serve as feedback to the ESS or initial input for subsequent operations.
+It is sometimes desirable to use NBOs (or other set of localized orbitals) in procedures that would otherwise employ canonical MOs (CMOs).
+For example, one may wish to perform a post-SCF analysis of a wavefunction in terms of NBOs rather than CMOs, or use graphical utilities to plot NBOs instead of CMOs (e.g., using Gauss View with a Gaussian checkpoint file).
+In these cases, it is generally convenient to substitute NBOs in the ESS direct-access file where CMOs are usually kept.
+This operation is referred to as "checkpointing" in the NBO framework, because it was originally implemented in the NBO interface to the Gaussian program to overwrite the CMOs of the Gaussian read-write files (and ultimately the checkpoint file).